Diagnosis and treatment of bone cracks in the leg. All about bone fractures and cracks

 We figured out how to distinguish a fracture from a bruised toe or hand.
 Now let's find out how to properly provide first aid.

-Actions for a limb injury
+Actions for a bruised limb

 • apply a cold compress or ice wrapped in a cloth to the injury site;